Skip to main content

 Manager, Trade Marketing and Stewardship

-Charice has over 20 years CPG experience in brand marketing and business development including roles at top manufacturers such as Bimbo Bakeries and ARYZTA.
-She is a proud HBCU graduate with a Bachelor of Science degree in Marketing from Morgan State University and an MBA in International Business from the University of Miami.
+Charice Grace is the manager of trade marketing and stewardship for the Almond Board of California and is responsible for leading the execution of all food professional focused public relations and advertising tactics for North America.
+Charice has more than 20 years of consumer packaged goods experience in brand marketing and business development, including roles at top manufacturers such as Bimbo Bakeries and ARYZTA.
+She is a proud HBCU graduate with a bachelor’s degree in marketing from Morgan State University and an MBA in International Business from the University of Miami.
+In her spare time, Charice enjoys re-reading Jane Austen novels, working out, hiking and traveling the world.
+She hopes to retire on a beach when the time comes.

 bio